5 tips for fall convocation at Concordia

 The University Advancement crew will also be at Place des Arts to take photos at the reception following the ceremony.
 They'll be equipped with visual aids you can use, so make sure to have fun posing for the cameras — and smartphones.

 Rain or shine, Facebook, Twitter and Instagram will be abuzz with activity, so hashtag your photos #CUgrad and #CUalumni.

-Find out everything you need to know about Concordia’s Spring 2019 Convocation, taking place in Salle Wilfrid-Pelletier at Place des Arts from June 10-12.
+Find out everything you need to know about Concordia’s Fall 2019 Convocation, taking place in Salle Wilfrid-Pelletier at Place des Arts on November 18.